Pointwise rates of convergence for the Oliker-Prussner method for the Monge-Amp\`{e}re equation: Introduction

 In contrast to an extensive PDE literature \cite{Gutierrez01, CaffarelliCabre95,CrandallIshiiLions92}, the numerical approximation is still under development.
-Convergence to the {\it viscosity solution} (see Definition \ref{D:viscositysolution}), in the general framework of fully nonlinear elliptic PDEs, is studied in the early works \cite{BarlesSouganidis91, KuoTrudinger92} and hinges on operator stability, consistency and monotonicity properties.
+Convergence to the {\it viscosity solution} (see Definition \ref{D:viscositysolution}), in the general framework of fully nonlinear elliptic PDEs, is studied in the early works \cite{BarlesSouganidis91, KuoTrudinger90, KuoTrudinger92, KuoTrudinger00} and hinges on operator stability, consistency and monotonicity properties.
 A. Oberman et al. designed several finite difference methods (wide stencil schemes) within this framework \cite{Oberman08, FroeseOberman11SIAM, FroeseOberman11JCP, BenamouFroeseOberman10}.
 Benamou et. al. proposed recently a convergent finite difference method, which reduces the stencil size, and showed that the method is consistent for convex polynomials \cite{BenamouCollinoMirebeau16}.

 A geometric notion of generalized solution for the \MA equation is the so called {\it Alexandroff solution} (see Definition \ref{D:Alexandroff}).
-It hinges on the geometric interpretation of $\det D^2u$ as the measure of the subdifferential for any convex function $u$.
+It hinges on the geometric interpretation of $\int_D\det D^2u$ as the measure of the subdifferential $|\partial u(D)|$ of a convex function $u$ for any Borel set $D$.
 This notion of solution is weaker than the viscosity solution.
 V. Oliker and L. Prussner developed a discrete counterpart and proved convergence of the ensuing geometric numerical method \cite{OlikerPrussner88}.
 Even though this is a natural idea, the scheme has defied analysis ever since its conception.
 The purpose of this paper is to fill this gap upon deriving stability and decay rates in the max norm for the scheme of \cite{OlikerPrussner88}.